Claims-Made vs. Occurrence: Which Medical Malpractice Insurance is Right for You?

 Note: Cancellation is unlikely to happen without your knowledge.
 In addition to sending a bill, all insurance companies are required to send a “notice of cancellation” letter by certified mail before canceling a policy.
 If you delegate insurance premium payments to an office manager or someone else, mark your calendar to double-check the payment status before each renewal date.

 So, which is better: claims-made or occurrence?
 It depends on your situation.
-If you’re a seasoned dentist and long-term practice owner with a clear career path, a claims-made policy might be the way to go.
+If you’re a seasoned physician or long-term practice owner with a clear career path, a claims-made policy might be the way to go.
 It’s generally less expensive in the long run and offers flexibility.
 If you’re still in transition, an occurrence policy can provide peace of mind with its continuous coverage and simplified approach.

-The bottom line: Don’t just opt for whatever insurance the dentist next door has.
+The bottom line: Don’t just opt for whatever insurance your colleague has.
 Consult with an experienced insurance advisor who can evaluate your specific needs and recommend the best coverage for your unique situation.

-Understanding the differences between claims-made and occurrence policies is the first step towards making informed decisions that will protect your dental license and practice for years to come.
+Understanding the differences between claims-made and occurrence policies is the first step toward making informed decisions that will protect your medical license and practice for years to come.

 Want to learn more?